Skip to contents

 Dosing and event table

-Replicate the two phase 3 therapeutic regimens reported in Fiedler-Kelly 2019 Section 3.4: 225 mg SC once monthly for 12 doses, and 675 mg SC once quarterly for 4 doses.
-Simulate over 12 months with daily sampling through the first cycle and weekly samples thereafter.
+Replicate the two phase 3 therapeutic SC regimens reported in Fiedler-Kelly 2019 Simulations section: 225 mg SC once monthly for 12 doses, and 675 mg SC once quarterly for 4 doses.
+Each subject is assigned to one of the two SC regimens; covariate ROUTE_IV = 0 selects the SC Vc and combined residual error.

 obs_times <- sort(unique(c(